 People Go On Facebook To Connect With Friends And Family; Not To Purchase Products Nor Services, So The Purpose Of Your Ads Is Simply To Create Demands.

+There Are Three Key Parameters To Your Ad:

 1. Image – 80% Of Your Ad's Success Is Determined By The Image; so make sure that you give it the research it needs.
 2. Headline – 15% Of Your Ad's Success Is In The Headline.
 3. Body – 5% Of Your Ad's Success Is In The Text.